Divi/vagrant-bootstrap/README.md

 - `PHP_TIMEZONE` : the PHP timezone (default: "UTC").
 Check possible values here : http://php.net/manual/en/timezones.php

 Application parameters :
-- `APPLICATION_NAME` : your application name, please see the "Step 2".
+- `APPLICATION_NAME` : your application name, please see the "Step 1".

+Samba parameters :
+- `SAMBA_USER` : your samba user.
+- `SAMBA_PASSWORD` : your samba password.
+They will used when you will connect the virtual driver.

+Project parameters :
+- `PROJECT_GIT_REPOSITORY` : your GIT project repository
+- `PROJECT_GIT_BRANCH` : your GIT project repository branch, let empty for "master".

 ## Other stuff